TheArturthur/CoppermindScraper/Cosmere/Ruin.md

 For more information, see [[Hemalurgy\|Hemalurgy]].
 Ruin fuels [[Hemalurgy\|Hemalurgy]] -- one of the three Metallic Arts on [[Scadrial\|Scadrial]], and a unique one among them in that it can be used by anyone anywhere, provided they have the appropriate tools and [[Intention\|Intent]].
 It allows for removing a portion of a person's [[Spiritweb\|spiritweb]] and grafting it onto someone else with a metal spike, essentially stealing an attribute or power and giving it to another.
 Various attributes can be stolen, from physical qualities such as strength or senses to magical powers, like [[Allomancy\|Allomantic]] abilities, and even foreign magic systems like [[Surgebinding\|Surgebinding]].
 What attribute is stolen depends on the metal used and the placement of the spike.
 By transplanting powers and qualities, Hemalurgy can be used to effectively create new species; examples of such creatures are [[Kandra\|kandra]], [[Koloss\|koloss]] and the [[Steel Inquisitor\|Steel Inquisitors]].
 People who are pierced by Hemalurgic spikes can hear Ruin's voice in their head.
 Moreover, Ruin can also subtly manipulate the emotions of spiked individuals, and slightly alter their perception of certain things without them being aware of it.
 The more spikes pierce a person, the more holes in their spiritweb, which in turn allows for easier control as well as greater susceptibility to emotional Allomancy.
 For example, humans with one spike are only subtly affected by Ruin, whereas koloss, which are humans with four spikes, are under direct and absolute control of Ruin.
 Three spikes or less do not enable complete control of a person.
+A similar system to Hemalurgy has been observed on [[Roshar\|Roshar]], making use of crystalline spikes as opposed to metallic ones.
+What, if any, connection this has to Ruin is currently unknown.

 ### Feruchemy
 For more information, see [[Feruchemy\|Feruchemy]].